 What brings students to Earlham?
 For starters, a world-class faculty.
-Earlham is ranked among the top 25 liberal arts colleges in the country for its “unusually” strong commitment to undergraduate teaching, ranking seventh nationally for “Best Classroom Experience” by The Princeton Review, among other accolades.
+Earlham is renowned for its unusually strong commitment to undergraduate teaching, ranking seventh nationally for “Best Classroom Experience” by The Princeton Review, among other accolades.

 What course will you set?
 Peace and Global Studies?
 Environmental Studies?
 Neuroscience?
 Maybe you’ve never heard of Border Studies or encountered a major in Human Development and Social Relations.
-At Earlham you will.
-The College’s program offerings will introduce you to new concepts, new ideas, and even carry you to new lands and continents.
+At Earlham, you will.
+The College’s program offerings will introduce you to new concepts and ideas and even carry you to new lands and continents.

 Earlham is known for producing graduates who engage the world’s most challenging problems with both practicality and optimism.
 Earlham has shaped its curriculum through an initiative called EPIC, the Earlham Plan for Integrative Collaboration, in order to best support and prepare them.

-EPIC offers students multidisciplinary experiences that combine guided research opportunities, international education, internships, and a range of curricular offerings.
+A key component of this initiative is the EPIC Advantage, Earlham’s commitment to fund an internship or research experience for every student.
 EPIC is also designed to help students connect disparate experiences—like an internship, a summer research experience, an off-campus program, traditional course work, and even extracurricular activities—into a comprehensive experience.

 Among the core features of EPIC is the Integrated Pathway.
 Besides choosing a major, students also select a set of four to six thematic courses, called an Integrated Pathway (IP).
 The IP experience is designed to help students make intentional connections between their academic interests and possible careers.

 An uncommon campus experience

 A global perspective comes naturally to the campus community.
 Earlham is ranked fifth by U.S. News & World Report among liberal arts colleges for its percentage of international students enrolled.